timm-oh/link-page/README.md

 #### Application Server
 * Run `bin/rails server` to start the server
+* In another tab, run `bin/webpack-dev-server` to compile assets
 * Go to `localhost:3000` or `www.lvh.me:3000` to see that everything is working

 #### Testing